Facts about Longyearbyen

 10. Reindeers as locals

-Expect to see the world’s northernmost herbivors, the reindeers, all around the town wandering and eating.
-These friendly creatures can be observed almost everywhere and they always do their own businesses as if they are not bothered by people passing by.
+Expect to see the world’s northernmost herbivores, the reindeers, all around the town wandering and snacking themselves on grasses.
+These friendly creatures can be observed almost everywhere and they always do their own business as if they are not bothered by people passing by.

 11. A norwegian multi-nationality town

 Norway is responsible for the governance of the archipelago.
-In its capital town, the buildings, signs, and everything are in scandinavian style.
-The main language is norwegian, and the population mainly consists of norwegians as well.
-But in general, Longyearbyen’s residential population is composed of a lot of different nationalities including Russians, Ukranians, Thais, and Filipinos.
-This is because of the Svalbard Treaty which recognizes Norway’s sovereignty but at the same time, welcomes people from all around the globe to stay, work and live.
-Svalbard is not part of the Schengen area, so visa is not required to enter the islands.
+In its capital town, the buildings, signs, and everything is in Scandinavian style.
+The main language is Norwegian, and the population mainly consists of Norwegians as well.
+But in general, Longyearbyen’s residential population is composed of a lot of different nationalities including Russians, Ukrainians, Thais, and Filipinos.
+This is because of the Svalbard Treaty which recognizes Norway’s sovereignty but at the same time, welcomes people from all around the globe to stay, work and live on the island.
+Svalbard is not part of the Schengen area, so a visa is not required to enter the island.